webinfinite/algorithm4ed/README.md

 # algorithm4ed
-Robert Sedgewick and Kevin Wayne Algorithm 4ed
+Robert Sedgewick and Kevin Wayne Algorithm 4ed.
+This is only for practice purpose.